-Obesity coverage in black newspapers is mostly negative, study findsFebruary 14th, 2013 in Overweight and Obesity /
+Obesity coverage in black newspapers is mostly negative, study findsFebruary 14, 2013 in Medicine & Health / Overweight and Obesity

 Obesity rates have increased dramatically in the last few decades.
 According to the U.S. Census Bureau, while African Americans are only 13 percent of the total population, 82 percent of black women are overweight or obese compared to nearly 60 percent of white women, and more than 70 percent of black males are classified as overweight or obese.
 A new study from the University of Missouri School of Journalism shows that American newspapers, and specifically newspapers geared toward an African-American audience, frame stories on obesity in a negative way.
 Hyunmin Lee, who performed her research while a doctoral student at MU, says this negative framing could have damaging effects on African Americans looking to lose weight.

 "Previous research has shown that African Americans do not respond positively to negative news stories about obesity and health issues," said Lee, who is now an assistant professor at St. Louis University.
 "Our study shows that the majority of obesity news stories are written in a negative tone, mainly attributing individual responsibilities to overcome obesity, which means many African Americans in need of weight loss could be discouraged by what they are reading in newspapers, instead of being inspired by positive success stories about overcoming obesity or other health problems."

 Lee and Maria Len-Rios, an associate professor in the MU School of Journalism, examined 35 newspapers, 23 of them African-American newspapers, and analyzed nearly 400 news stories about obesity.
 They found that nearly all of those stories were written with negative tones emphasizing individual responsibilities for overcoming obesity.
 News stories with negative tones include stories about high obesity rates among African Americans and health issues that are caused by obesity.